fleetdm/fleet/handbook/security-policies.md

 **Confidential** and proprietary data represents company secrets and is of significant value to the company.

-Unauthorized disclosure may result in disruption to business operations and loss in value.
+Unauthorized disclosure may result in disruption to business operations and loss of value.

 Disclosure requires the signing of NDA and management approval.

-*Example Confidential Data Types* includes
+*Example Confidential Data Types* include

 * Business plans
 * Employee/HR data